Send photos and a location pin

 Technical specification

 A dishwasher may look simple from the front, but the working risk sits behind the machine and under the sink.
-The inlet valve, hose route, waste spigot, trap connection, pressure behaviour and appliance clearance all affect whether the installation remains dry and serviceable.
+The inlet valve, hose option, waste spigot, trap connection, pressure behaviour and appliance clearance all affect whether the installation remains dry and serviceable.

 For a new appliance isolation point, DZR (Dezincification Resistant) brass is a stronger specification than generic low-grade fittings where local water conditions, pressure changes and future service access matter.
 The valve must be reachable, clearly isolated from other fixtures and positioned so the dishwasher can be removed later without breaking cupboards.
 This is especially important where older Randburg kitchens have tight sink cupboards, shared cold feeds or previous appliance alterations.

-For this Randburg dishwasher connection route, the technical check is framed around SANS 10252-1 water-supply and drainage awareness, a reachable DZR brass isolation valve where replacement is needed, high-loop waste routing to control siphonage, secure spigot clamping, visible leak testing and pressure behaviour checks before the appliance is signed off.
+For this Randburg dishwasher connection option, the technical check is framed around SANS 10252-1 water-supply and drainage awareness, a reachable DZR brass isolation valve where replacement is needed, high-loop waste guidance to control siphonage, secure spigot clamping, visible leak testing and pressure behaviour checks before the appliance is signed off.
 The purpose is to protect the appliance, the cupboard and the branch drain as one connected kitchen plumbing system.

 After the inlet is connected, the valve and hose seating should be checked while pressurised.
-A practical hydrostatic pressure observation period, followed by an appliance fill-and-drain cycle, helps catch weeping threads, poor washers, solenoid seating issues, hose movement and waste-route vibration before the customer loads the machine.
+A practical hydrostatic pressure observation period, followed by an appliance fill-and-drain cycle, helps catch weeping threads, poor washers, solenoid seating issues, hose movement and waste-option vibration before the customer loads the machine.

 Randburg infrastructure notes

 Properties around elevated parts of Northcliff and neighbouring Johannesburg North areas can experience noticeable pressure behaviour.
-Where pressure is aggressive or unstable, the dishwasher inlet hose and valve setup should be checked carefully, and a pressure-reducing valve route may need to be discussed.
+Where pressure is aggressive or unstable, the dishwasher inlet hose and valve setup should be checked carefully, and a pressure-reducing valve option may need to be discussed.

 In older Randburg suburbs such as Ferndale and Blairgowrie, appliance strainers and small solenoid filters can be affected by sediment from older water lines.
 Before final handover, the inlet path should be checked so the machine is not blamed for a supply-side restriction.

-Flats, townhouses and commercial kitchens near Cresta, Bordeaux and central Randburg often have tight cupboard access and shared sink waste routes.
+Flats, townhouses and commercial kitchens near Cresta, Bordeaux and central Randburg often have tight cupboard access and shared sink waste options.
 The connection should leave enough room for future isolation, drain checks and appliance removal.

 Randburg kitchen context

-Randburg kitchens can include older cupboards, older copper or plastic supply routes, shared sink wastes, tight appliance spaces and existing valves that may not close properly.
+Randburg kitchens can include older cupboards, older copper or plastic supply options, shared sink wastes, tight appliance spaces and existing valves that may not close properly.
 Sediment in older water lines can also affect small appliance strainers and solenoid filters, so a careful connection should consider both water supply and future service access.

-If water starts escaping, switch the appliance off, close the small under-sink isolation valve if available, and avoid using the sink until the waste route is checked.
+If water starts escaping, switch the appliance off, close the small under-sink isolation valve if available, and avoid using the sink until the waste option is checked.
 If there is no small valve, use the main stop tap and call for help.

 Watch for water under the machine, wet cupboards, a smell from the sink waste, water returning into the dishwasher, a humming inlet, slow draining or leaks appearing only during the drain cycle.